elmomoilanen/Hashmap/README.md

 - Get data item from hash map or check only its existence by `hashmap_get`

-    This is a reference to data item (NULL if not found) that was copied and stored during a preceding insertion operation.
+    This is a reference to data item (NULL, if not found) that was copied and stored during a preceding insertion operation.
 The reference has kind of limited lifetime and is thus safe to use only prior to next hash map insertion or removal call as the hash map might resize during these operations.

 - Remove data item from hash map by `hashmap_remove`